poskanzerlab/astro-network-encoding/python/README.md

 Code written and run using Python 3.8.18 (Max Collard).

-See `requirements.txt` for versions of other dependencies used.
+See `environments/astro-network-encoding.yml` for versions of other dependencies used.

 ## Instructions